indrajitbhas/Farmera/README.md

 # Farmera

-This is a test app created in Ionic
+This is a [test app](https://indrajitbhas.github.io/farmera) created with Ionic CLI 5.2.4

 ## Installation